Shakib Khan: 2019: Criticism over comments

-2019: Legal notice by Shapla Media
+Legal notice by Shapla Media

-On 11 September 2019, film production company Shapla Media sent a legal notice to Khan for not completing the work of a film titled Ektu Prem Dharkar (now known as Bidrohi) on time.
+On 11 September 2019, film production company Shapla Media sent a legal notice to Khan for not completing the work of a film titled Ektu Prem Dharkar (released as Bidrohi) on time.
 In addition to sending the notice to Khan, a copy was also sent to the Ministry of Information, the Secretariat and the private secretary to the Prime Minister, Bangladesh Film Producers, Distributors, Directors and Artists associations.

 Khan told The Daily Star about the allegations, "I will definitely finish the rest of the work on the film.
 I also set aside a few days for this.
 I don't have received any complaint.
 I don't want to say more anything about this."